 What is it?
 What to do?
 Spasm or contraction of the blood vessels brought on by the nipple coming into contact with cold air when the baby releases the breast.
 May come and go one or more times between feedings.
 Caused by a poor latch.
 Worsened by nicotine and caffeine.
-Possible signs Vasospasms are harmless, so no treatment is needed if you aren't in any pain.
+Vasospasms are harmless, so no treatment is needed if you aren't in any pain.
 To prevent or reduce pain, try these tips: Check and correct the latch as needed.
 Apply dry heat, such as the palm of your hand or a magic bag to the nipple immediately after nursing.
 Keep your body warm.
-A burning sensation in the nipple or throughout the breast.
+Possible signs You may feel You may see A burning sensation • Part or all the nipple Not feeling any better? in the nipple or throughout the breast.
 Pain on contact with a cold wind or when you come out of the shower.
-Pain completely disappears a few seconds to a few minutes after nursing.
-Part or all the nipple turns white.
+Pain completely turns white.
 Nipple returns to its normal colour a few seconds to a few minutes after nursing.
-Not feeling any better?
 Vitamin B6 may provide relief.
 The dose is 150 mg per day for 4 days, followed by 25 mg per day until the pain disappears.
 Discontinue use if there is no improvement after a few days.
-Prescription medication can also be effective.
-See a doctor if needed.
+See a health profesionnal (see Getting help, page 416). disappears a few seconds to a few minutes after nursing.